ebaadraheem/Medlink/Readme.md

 > A full-stack web application for university students to book appointments with campus doctors, manage health records, and interact with a clinic administration panel.

 Built with **ASP.NET Core 10 MVC**, **PostgreSQL (Supabase)**, and a fully custom design system — no Bootstrap.
-Originally structured around the MVP (Model–View–Presenter) pattern adapted from an e-commerce codebase and repurposed into a healthcare platform.
+Originally structured around the MVC (Model–View–Controller) pattern adapted from an e-commerce codebase and repurposed into a healthcare platform.

 ---